JohnSnowLabs/spark-nlp/docs/en/annotators.md

 - addRegexParser(patterns): adds a pattern to the current list of chunk patterns, for example: "‹DT›?‹JJ›\*‹NN›"

 **Example:**

+Refer to the [Chunker](https://nlp.johnsnowlabs.com/api/index#com.johnsnowlabs.nlp.annotators.TextMatcher) Scala docs for more details on the API.

 {% highlight python %}
 chunker = Chunker() \